Everything You Need to Know About Phonics vs. Phonetics

 Articulatory Phonetics: Focuses on how speech organs form sounds.

-Acoustic Phonetics: Analyzes sound wave properties.
+Acoustic Phonetics: Analyzes the properties of sound waves.

-Auditory Phonetics: Examines how ears process sounds.
+Auditory Phonetics: Examines how the ears process sounds.

 Why Phonetics Matters for ESL

-Helps students distinguish similar sounds (e.g., /b/ vs. /v/).
+It helps students distinguish similar sounds, such as /b/ vs. /v/.

-Supports accent reduction for non-native speakers.
+It supports accent reduction for non-native speakers.

 What is Phonics?